arthurschreiber/arthurschreiber.github.com/_posts/2010-01-25-javascript-game-development-the-game-loop.markdown

 rate of either 50 or 60 fps, so having 200 rendering operations per second is total overkill, and brings my CPU usage up to 48%, according to Chrome's Task Manager.

-That's why Mozilla introduced window.mozRequestAnimationFrame (which also has a WebKit twin called window.webkitRequestAnimationFrame) a way to easily limit the number of drawing operations per second to the number of screen refreshes per second.
+That's why Mozilla introduced [window.mozRequestAnimationFrame][mdc:mozRequestAnimationFrame] (which also has a WebKit twin called window.webkitRequestAnimationFrame) a way to easily limit the number of drawing operations per second to the number of screen refreshes per second.
 (Currently, both mozRequestAnimationFrame as well as webkitRequestAnimationFrame do not